List of stone circles in the Scottish Borders

 This is a list of stone circles located in the Scottish Borders council area of Scotland.
 The Royal Commission on the Ancient and Historical Monuments of Scotland records 16 stone circles in the Scottish Borders.
 Of these, three are marked as 'possible'.
-Aubrey Burl's gazetteer lists the same number: 2 in Berwickshire; 2 in Peebleshire; 10 in Roxburghshire; and 2 in Selkirkshire.
+Aubrey Burl's gazetteer lists the same number: 2 in Berwickshire; 2 in Peeblesshire; 10 in Roxburghshire; and 2 in Selkirkshire.

 The best preserved sites are the following: